corbinjurgens/bouncer/readme.md

  - Based on who is currently editing an authorities abilities, limit what they can change based on what they themselves can do (ie. prevent a user from allowing another user to do something they cant, which would be useful in the case of admins that have different abilities)
  - Scope items based on what a user has access to by using Corbinjurgens\Bouncer\Database\Concerns\CanScope scopeWhereCan.
 [Untested and very messy code]
  - Pivot options.
 Up until now the only pivot column that mattered was 'forbidden' and 'scope'.
 Now upon allow/forbid you can declare pivot columns such as 'pivot_options', and any existing abilities will have their pivot updated.
 This also means getAbilities() function had to be updated to get the best matching pivot.
 Pivot columns are free to be customized, but they are inteded to be used for special abilities like 'claim' below
- - Special abilities (saved with "__" prefix) such as the "claim" [TODO] ability which allows a user to "create" an item, and upon creation, automatically apply a set of permissions to it (permissions are declared in the pivot "pivot options" json column as 'abilities' array)
+ - Special abilities (saved with "__" prefix) such as the "claim" ability which allows a user to "create" an item, and upon creation, automatically apply a set of permissions to it (permissions are declared in the pivot "pivot options" json column as 'abilities' array)
  - When syncing a users abilities, sync only a specific model (eg abilities for Posts and any post) or only a specific result (eg abilities for a specific post).
 [TODO allow syncing of the same ability name ie for all Posts abilities that have any specific id]